-- Deficiency symptoms of different nutrients can appear similar;
+- Deficiency symptoms of different nutrients can appear similar.

-- More than one nutrient can be deficient at the same time, making the identification difficult;
+- More than one nutrient can be deficient at the same time, making the identification difficult.

-- Different species (or varieties) can express symptoms differently;
+- Different species (or varieties) can express symptoms differently.

-- Other factors can produce symptoms similar to some plant deficiencies, such as diseases, droughts, insects, herbicide side-effects, and excessive rainfall;
+- Other factors can produce symptoms similar to some plant deficiencies, such as diseases, droughts, insects, herbicide side-effects, and excessive rainfall.

-- Deficiency symptoms evolve with time, and the symptoms may appear different than “expected” symptoms;
+- Deficiency symptoms evolve with time, and the symptoms may appear different than “expected” symptoms.

 - Fertilizer treatments should be compared to a “control,” usually an untreated area.

 Maintain the soil pH in the range recommended for soybean.
-When liming, use dolomitic lime instead of calcitic lime especially if Mg is low on the soil test report.
+Procedures for diagnostic sampling can be found at NC State Extension’s soil fertility webpageWhen liming, use dolomitic lime instead of calcitic lime, especially if Mg is low on the soil test report.
 When a Mg deficiency is detected in a soybean field during the growing season, a relatively soluble Mg product such as potassium magnesium sulfate (0-0-22) can be an effective broadcast treatment; a rate of 20 to 25 lb per acre of Mg will correct most deficiencies.
-This is particularly appropriate if other highly leachable nutrients, such as K and S, are also needed.
-If needed, consult your Cooperative Extension agent, NCDA&CS regional agronomist, crop consultant, or CCA for help in rate and fertilizer selection.
+The use of potassium magnesium sulfate is particularly appropriate if other highly leachable nutrients, such as K and S, are also needed.
+If needed, consult your Cooperative Extension agent, NCDA&CS Regional Agronomist, crop consultant, or certified crop advisor (CCA) for help in rate and fertilizer selection.